-The triggering event in one of the abusive head trauma deaths was crying.
-This question was not answered in the other six cases.
+The triggering event in three of the abusive head trauma deaths was crying and one was toilet training.
+This question was marked as unknown in the other six cases.

-Six of the perpetrators of abusive head trauma fatalities in Missouri in 2020 were the child's biological fathers, in one case this question was not answered.
+Four of the perpetrators of abusive head trauma fatalities in Missouri in 2021 were the child's biological fathers, two were the child's biological mothers, one was a babysitter, one grandmother's paramour, one mother's paramour, and in one case this question was not answered.